AlexDustin/AI-Text-Enhancer-Pro/README.md

 *   **Smart Streaming Engine**: Real-time token streaming with **intelligent error parsing**.
 API errors (e.g., 404, Credit Limit) are intercepted instantly and displayed as clear alerts, preventing "fake text" generation.
 *   **Live Cost Estimation**: Real-time token counter (Input/Output) and cost calculator based on current model pricing.

-### 🛠️ Advanced Workspace
-*   **System Prompt X-Ray**: A unique feature that gives you full control.
-Peek at and temporarily edit the hidden "System Prompt" for the current session without altering original files.
-*   **Visual Diff View**: Instantly toggle between a rich Markdown preview and a **Diff Mode** to see exactly what the AI changed (additions in green, deletions in red).
-*   **Rich Text & Code**: Full Markdown rendering with automatic syntax highlighting (Highlight.js) and one-click code copying.
-*   **Symmetric Professional UI**: Polished dark theme with a dual-pane layout (Input/Output), synchronized tools, and optimized typography (`Inter` & `JetBrains Mono`).

 ### 🔒 Security & Architecture
 *   **AES-128 Encryption**: Your API keys are **never** stored in plain text.
 The app uses a local `api_key.bin` encrypted vault (Fernet/AES-128) for maximum security.
 *   **Isolation Protocol**: User input is securely wrapped in XML tags (`<text_to_edit>`) during transmission to prevent prompt injection and ensure the model focuses solely on the task.